seppotoikka/CoverageBuddy/README.md

 # CoverageBuddy
-Lightweight Java application for streaming coverage of Magic: the Gathering live tournaments.
+Lightweight Java application for helping in coverage of Magic: the Gathering live tournaments.

 Features:
 * Show 2 decklists side by side